mishravikas/PETS_dejavu/README.md

 - The PoC includes a sample resource and more can be added from the admin panel which can be accessed at http://localhost:8000/admin with username as `admin` and password as `dejavupets`
 This PoC includes both tracking and history sniffing demos and both can be tested by visiting http://localhost:8000 and following the instructions mentioned on the page.
+If you want to change or add new resources, the `Resources` table has the link to the element tested for the **Tracking** page.
+The `Links` table  contains the different links that are tested for the **History sniffing** page.